jamesfmackenzie/jamesfmackenzie.github.io/_posts/understanding_star_wars_the_force_awakens/2016-01-02-what-happens-between-return-of-the-jedi-and-the-force-awakens.md

 With the galactic civil war over, our heroes part ways.

-Leia remains with The Resistance as a General, Han returns to a smuggler's life and Luke departs for Devoran to found a Jedi temple and academy.
+Leia remains with the Resistance as a General, Han returns to a smuggler's life and Luke departs for Devoran to found a Jedi temple and academy.

 30 years pass, and despite persistent campaigning by Leia, the First Order are largely seen to operate within the terms of the peace treaty.
 They are left alone in the Unknown Regions to self govern.